Some important laws applicable to

 A grouping is a co-operative society vested with legal personality, founded by members in order to facilitate the success of their business activities and to co-ordinate such business activities, as well as to represent their professional interests.
 The purpose of a grouping is not to make a profit for itself; its members shall bear unlimited, joint and several liability for debts in excess of the grouping’s assets.

-A business association is founded by the founding members signing the articles of association (statutes, for sole member companies deed foundation), which is drawn up in an authentic instrument prepared by a notary public, or in a private document countersigned by a lawyer or the legal counsel of the founder.
+A business association is founded by the founding members signing the articles of association (statutes for companies limited by shares, deed of foundation for sole member companies), which is drawn up in an authentic instrument prepared by a notary public, or in a private document countersigned by a lawyer or the legal counsel of the founder.

 General partnerships, limited partnerships, limited liability companies, single member companies or private limited companies may be founded in a simplified procedure by enclosing with the application for the registration of the company the deed of foundation drawn up on the basis of a template in the annex of the Company Procedures Act.
-In the latter cases, the deed of foundation is required to be prepared in a notary deed and countersigned.
+The deed of foundation is required to be prepared in a notary deed and countersigned in this case as well.
 In the case of this simplified procedure, the business association is registered by the court of registration within one working hour of the receipt of the notice regarding the establishment of the tax number.
 The tax authority shall establish the tax number in the tax registration proceedings within one working day.
 If, as a result of the examination conducted on the basis of the tax identification number(s) disclosed by the court of registration it can be assumed that the establishment of the tax number has an impediment specified in the act, the tax authority shall pass its decision regarding the establishment or refusal of the tax number within a period of 8 working days.
 In the event the establishment of the tax number is refused in a non-appealable manner the court of registration shall reject the application for registration.

 The articles of association must include the following for all business associations: